Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

     The audio recorder state changes to `Ready`.

 2. Start recording audio by using the `Start()` method.
-Based on the file format you have set for the recorder, define an applicable file name and pass the full path with the file name as a parameter to the method.
+Based on the file format you have set for the recorder, define an applicable file name and pass the full path with the file name as a parameter to the method:

     ```csharp
     audioRecorder.Start(savePath);